blogosfair/How-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks/_posts/2022-12-01-how-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks.md

   <iframe src="{{ 'assets/html/2022-12-01-how-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks/Figure2_3.html' | relative_url }}" frameborder='0' scrolling='no' width="100%"  height="450px"></iframe>
 </div>

-The first coloumn of the figure above shows the single data point that was used to train the network on, and all following coloumns show the test data with its specific results.
+The first column of the figure above shows the single data point that was used to train the network on, and all following columns show the test data with its specific results.
 The rows represent the different implementations of the respective networks (FCN, CNN).

 ### Fully connected networks (FCN)

 For fully connected networks, the outputs differ depending on the depth of the network and the type of testing data.
 Shallower networks seem to incorporate random white noise into the output, while deeper networks tend to learn the constant function.
 The similarity of the test data to the training example also affects the behavior of the model.
 When the test data is from the MNIST digit sets, all network architectures perform quite well.
 However, for test data that is more dissimilar to the training data, the output tends to include more random white noise.
 The authors prove this finding with a *theorem* for 1-layer FCNs.
-The formula shows the predicition results for a test data point $x$:
+The formula shows the prediction results for a test data point $x$:

 $$
     f(x) = \Pi_{\parallel}(x) + R \Pi_{\perp}(x)